 Conferences are about more than sessions and trade shows – they’re your chance to mix, mingle and meet your colleagues from all over Alberta, and find out what's happening at their libraries.

 7:00 p.m.-8:00 p.m.
 First Timers' Event: Pints of Advice: How to Get the Most Out of ALC (Tent City)

 Kick off your first Alberta Library Conference with a bang!
 This is the place to meet other first-timers – make new connections, learn how to make the most of your conference, enjoy a beverage, and enter to win terrific door prizes.

-Join the Presidents of LAA and ALTA to celebrate the opening of the 2019 Alberta Library Conference!
-Celebrate with our evening sponsor, the University of Calgary Libraries and Cultural Resources, as they showcase the Glenbow Archives acquisition.
-Enjoy a beverage while browsing through the Exhibit Hall (which opens at 6:30 pm) and touring the posters on display in the Moose’s Nook.
+Join the Presidents of LAA and ALTA to celebrate the opening of another Alberta Library Conference!
+Enjoy a beverage while browsing through the Exhibit Hall (which opens at 6:30 pm) and touring the posters on display (8:30-9:30 pm).